bamboocreative/bamboocreative.github.io/_project/kings.md

 ### Solutions
 Elevendy (a Bamboo skunkworks company) worked diligently to develop a mix of solutions that would serve to reinvigorate the fanbase and pave the way for a potential record-setting sale of the franchise.

 {% include project-image-half.html text="<h4>Realign and refresh the brand</h4><p>We worked in concert with Kings creative leadership to build a compelling, authentic, and unique brand story that would serve as the foundation of our external efforts during the campaign.
 These are the Kings, the medieval Kings - not the kitchy, lame knights of the round table, but the gritty, focused, and determined \"Game of Thrones\" style Kings.</p><h4>Refreshed team logo</h4><p>A traditional clean-cut vector logo has no chance of looking or feeling authentic to the new storyline that was created.
 On the other hand, this is the logo of a franchise that has remained unchanged for nearly 30 years and carries a lot of the brands awareness.
 The logo refresh we completed kept all of the familiar elements while adding a depth and richness that stayed authentic with the new brand story.
-Acceptance was wide and it was quickly celebrated and embraced by all of the fans in the kingdom.</p>" image=page.image-2 class="full-width no-margin-bottom" %}
+Acceptance was wide and it was quickly celebrated and embraced by all of the fans in the kingdom.</p>" image=page.image-2 class="" %}

 {% include testimonial.html text="\"From the moment we partnered with Elevendy, to the latest scores of industry awards... the symbiotic fusion of collaborative creativity, storytelling, and epic imaging has been a critical foundation point of dynamic shift in our brand development.\"" credit="- Craig Amazeen, SVP Broadcast/New Media & Brand Development, Sacramento Kings" class="quote-center dark no-margin-top" %}